sujitmemane/weatherApp/README.md

 # WeatherApp

-I have created a weatehr app using the openweathermap API.
+I have created a Weather app using the openweathermap API.

 ***
 [Click here to view live site](https://theweatherapppp.netlify.app/)